MelonKony/webdev/content/utopia/vekllei/_index.md

 The name *Vekllei* ostensibly applies foremost to the physical landscape of the country, of which the present city-state inherits its name.
 In addition, the people of Vekllei, language, and all subsequent pluralisations are also *Vekllei*.

-## 3. Geography
+## Geography

 {{< hint panel >}}
-**Vekllei** is an ancient country of striking geological monument.
-A landscape of igneous rock and lava flows, Vekllei's dramatic geology is tempered by its healthy abundance of rainforests and flower-tundras, which paint the country in soft mossy hues of green and yellow.
+***Vekllei*** *is an ancient country of striking geological monument.
+A landscape of igneous rock and lava flows, Vekllei's dramatic geology is tempered by its healthy abundance of rainforests and flower-tundras, which paint the country in soft mossy hues of green and yellow.*
 {{< /hint >}}

 {{<columns>}}

-<span class="fc">V</span>
-**ekllei** sits atop the constructive boundary of the Mid-Atlantic ridge, bridging the North American and the Eurasian tectonic plates.
+**Vekllei sits atop** the constructive boundary of the Mid-Atlantic ridge, bridging the North American and the Eurasian tectonic plates.
 The country is also found between the North Atlantic and Arctic oceans, although the entirety of the Home Island is situated beneath the arctic circle.
 Despite this, the extreme latitude of inhabited areas means daylight is highly seasonal in the country, with dark winters and summer solstices that provide 23 consecutive hours of daylight.
 This dramatic seasonal environment has ongoing political, economic and cultural relevance in the country today, and contributes to the dependence on hothouses and greenhouses for agriculture throughout the year.
 <--->
 ![img](/images/peaks.jpg)